 So, another stage of PackYak’s mascot development was creating a set of illustrations sharing different visual hints and metaphors as well as setting the proper mood and powerful emotional connection with the customers of the service.
 Here’s a sneak peek at the sketches for the variety of situations where mascot could work: unlike the logo, this set uses not the headshot only but the full figure of the yak in diverse posing, states, moods, and compositions.

-After discussing and approving the set of general ideas and compositions, the illustrator developed the polished and detailed color versions of the 2D artworks presenting a mascot in various plots and making it flexible for a variety of marketing needs.
+After discussing and approving the set of general ideas and compositions, the illustrator developed the polished and detailed color versions of the 2D artworks presenting a mascot in various plots and situations, accomplishing various tasks or solving problems, which made it flexible for a variety of marketing needs.
 Take a look at the set below and catch the vibes.

 New design case studies from our team are coming soon.
 Stay tuned!